mauro3/CORDS/Workshop-Reproducible-Research/tasks/the-toy-research-project.md

 ---

 - the DEM is a cropped version of the DHM200 of swisstopo (foreign data)
 - the mask is derived from the Swiss Glacier Inventory 2020 https://doi.glamos.ch/data/inventory/inventory_sgi2016_r2020.html .
-But here we pretend we digitised the glacier boundary ourselves, thus it is "our" data
+But here we pretend we digitised the glacier boundary ourselves, thus it is our "own" data
 - the temperature data, measured during my PhD (Mauro's) just off Gornergletscher (own data)